Lewis accounts for 5 TDS, No. 23 ULL beats ULM 70-20

 Lewis finished 18-of-25 passing for 147 yards without an interception.
 He also rushed for 55 yards.

+The Cajuns have forced at least two turnovers in five straight games.

-Trey Amos made ULL’s 13th interception this season when he snagged ULM backup Garret Kahmann’s deep pass and returned it 51 yards to the Warhawks 16.
+Trey Amos made ULL’s 13th interception this season when he snagged ULM backup Garret Kahmann’s deep pass and returned it 51 yards to the ULM 16.

 THE TAKEAWAY

-Louisiana-Lafayette: The Ragin’ Cajuns overcame the absence of Napier at practice this week while he was in isolation.
-They also were not distracted by reports of South Carolina’s interest in Napier for the Gamecocks vacancy and cannot be accused of overlooking reeling ULM after racing to a 49-14 first-half lead.
+Louisiana-Lafayette: The Ragin’ Cajuns not only overcame Napier’s absence from practice but also weren’t distracted by reports of South Carolina’s interest in their coach for the Gamecocks’ vacancy.
+They were favored by four TDs and led by more than that after racing to a 49-14 first-half lead.
+The Cajuns also clinched a third straight season of going unbeaten against Sun Belt West teams.

-Louisiana-Monroe: The Warhawks gave the Cajuns tough games each of the previous two seasons, but this year’s game was as much of a mismatch on the field as it was on paper.
-ULM did its best to stay competitive early with a pair of first-quarter touchdowns but faced a virtually insurmountable deficit by halftime.
+Louisiana-Monroe: The Warhawks gave the Cajuns tough games each of the previous two seasons, but this year’s contest was as much a mismatch on the field as on paper.
+Roster upheaval caused by COVID-19 and injuries haven’t helped.

 UP NEXT

-Louisiana-Monroe: Visits Arkansas State on Saturday for the first of two scheduled road games to close out the season.
+Louisiana-Monroe: Visits Arkansas State on Saturday for the first of two scheduled road games to finish the season.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25